LibertyDSNP/spec/pages/Roadmap.md

 ### Chain Migration
 *Status: In progress*

-Ethereum's cost is too high.
+The cost to use Ethereum is too high.
 Migrate the DSNP architecture to another chain.

 ### Private Graph